About vapes

 Vaping to help you quit smoking

-Vapes are effective tools to help you stop smoking, but they should only be used temporarily until you’re confident you won't start smoking again.
+So far, it is believed that vaping is much safer than smoking and can be an effective way to help you to quit.
+However, vapes should only be used temporarily until you’re confident you won't start smoking again.

 Young people and vaping